barcaroli/QGA2/README.md

 Each optimization problem is represented as a maximization one, where each solution is a sequence of (qu)bits.
-Following the quantum paradigm, these qubits are in a superposition state: when measuring them, they collapse in a 0 or 1 state.
+Following the quantum paradigm, these (qu)bits are in a superposition state: when measuring them, they collapse in a 0 or 1 state.
 After measurement, the fitness of the solution is calculated as in usual genetic algorithms.